minetest-texture-packs/Good-Morning-Craft/README.md

-# Good Morning Craft Open
+# Good Morning Craft Minetest
-> This is version 4.95 and supports Minecraft 14w11b
+> A texture pack for Minetest
 > This README will go through how to quickly install GMCraft and a few formalities.